WoEN239/ArkStonePioneer-PRIZM/README.md

-# PuckCollect2021
+## Description

-This repository contains code for WoEN 2021 Puck Collect robot based on TETRIX PRIZM and LEGO Minstorms NXT.
+This is the TETRIX PRIZM part of the program for WoEN: ArkStone Pioneer Puck Collect robot.
+See [this repository](https://github.com/WoEN239/ArkStonePioneer-REV) for the REV Control Hub part.